The Best RN-to-MSN Programs (No BSN Required) of 2025

 BSN$96,000

-Most MSN graduates become advanced practice registered nurses (APRNs), functioning as an NP, CNS, or nurse midwife.
-However, other RN-to-MSN specialties exist, such as a nurse educator, nurse informaticist, or nurse administrator.
+Most MSN graduates become advanced practice registered nurses (APRNs) to work as nurse practitioners (NPs), clinical nurse specialists (CNS’), and nurse-midwives.
+Still, there are other possibilities for RN-to-MSN graduates, including nurse educator, nurse informaticist, and nurse administrator roles.
 Many nurse leadership positions require at least a master’s degree.

-You may also consider earning a doctor of nursing practice (DNP).
-A DNP is the highest degree in nursing and is required to become a nurse anesthetist.
+With the need for mental healthcare on the rise, psychiatric nurse practitioners may experience strong demand and lucrative salaries.
+You may also consider earning a doctor of nursing practice (DNP), which is the highest degree in nursing and a requirement for becoming a nurse anesthetist.

-While a nurse anesthetist is the highest paid nurse specialization, nurse practitioners (NPs) also earn a six-figure income and claim the #1 position in healthcare jobs in 2024.
+While a nurse anesthetist is the highest-paid nurse specialization, NPs also earn an average six-figure income.

-Although PayScale reports the average annual MSN salary in 2024 is $104,000, the income varies according to specialty.
+Although PayScale reports an average annual MSN salary of $104,000 as of March 2025, the income varies according to specialty, geographic area, work setting, and other factors.